WilliamCadenas21/st0263-p3/PCAM.md

 ## Mapping

 The mapping to processors and machines is done automatically by openMP and MPI.
-We will be using three machines each with 24 cores.
+We will be using three machines with 24 cores each.